oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing.md

 The only exception is that the temporary blocking of certain HTTP User-Agents is allowed to mitigate an ongoing security incident
 (e.g. a DoS attack on the web server serving the CSAF files).
-However, it MUST be checked if a less severe measure with a similar effect could be used.
+However, a less severe measure with a similar effect SHOULD be used.
-It MUST be considered to exempt CSAF related files and directories from such a the temporary blocking.
+CSAF related files and directories SHOULD be exempted from temporary blocking.
-The temporary blocking MUST be removed as soon as possible, at latest two weeks after the security incident process was completed.
+The temporary blocking SHOULD be removed as soon as possible, at latest two weeks after the security incident process was completed.

 > Also confer to the TC's guidance on content delivery networks and caching.